Dynamic-Capital/Dynamic-Capital/docs/dynamic_quantum_equations.md

 1. Derive \(P_{\mathcal{R}}(k)\) from the Mukhanov–Sasaki equation and compare
    with Planck likelihood chains for different inflationary potentials.
-2. Model Hawking radiation spectra including greybody factors to forecast primordial black hole constraints from future MeV telescopes.
+2. Fit greybody-corrected Hawking spectra to Fermi-LAT and AMEGO forecasts to bracket primordial black hole contributions to the extragalactic gamma-ray background.
-3. Explore tensor-network simulations that realize ER=EPR geometries and quantify entanglement growth during inflationary reheating.
+3. Prototype the tensor-network rehearsal outlined above to test ER=EPR-driven entanglement geometries in expanding spacetimes.
-4. Solve the minisuperspace Wheeler–DeWitt equation numerically for loop quantum cosmology bounce scenarios and extract semiclassical predictions.
+4. Apply the numerical Wheeler–DeWitt pipeline to loop quantum cosmology to assess whether bounce scenarios produce observable imprints.
 5. Incorporate updated astrophysical S-factors into stellar evolution codes to quantify how tunneling corrections shift main-sequence lifetimes.